jarssoft/DvbMonitor/README.md

 # DvbMonitor

-Extracts teletext and other stuff from MPEG Trasport Stream binary data.
+Extracts teletext and other stuff from MPEG Transport Stream in real time.

+- PacketReader.*: Reads common transport stream packets.
+Can be filtering by PID-value.
-- Teletext/Monitor: A simple teletext monitoring.
+- Teletext.*: A simple teletext decoder.
-- Teletext/SubtitleMonitor: Views teletext subtitles like a chat.
+- Teletext.SubtitleMonitor: Views teletext subtitles like a chat.
 - EPG/*: Decodes Event Information Table
-- TODO: View thumbnails from video
+- TODO: View thumbnails from video.
-- TODO: Audio only television
+- TODO: Listen audio only television.
+- TODO: Decode also adaptation fields.

 ## Installation